Translate

 According to official documents, Claus’s frustration has been growing for some time, with sources close to the jolly figure claiming he hasn’t been “properly jolly” in decades.
 His retirement announcement also mentioned how the Naughty List has grown exponentially, causing logistical issues.

 Additionally, Claus expressed deep concern over the rise of e-commerce, which he said has led to “unrealistic delivery comparisons”.
-“I’m expected to beat Amazon Prime’s next-day shipping with a sleigh and eight reindeer?
+“I’m expected to beat Amazon Prime’s next-day shipping with a sleigh and nine reindeer?
 It’s just not sustainable.”

 Mrs Claus, often quiet about her husband’s work, voiced her support in a press statement.
 “Nick has been overworked for centuries.
 The reindeer need a break, the elves are in revolt, and quite frankly, the man hasn’t had a proper holiday since 1842.
 We’ve got a cabin in Florida waiting for us—he deserves some rest.”